High Porosity Hair: Characteristics and Care Tips

 High hair porosity is typically a result of your genes, especially if your hair is frizz-prone or curly, as both of these hair types naturally have a lifted cuticle.

 You can also make your hair more porous by damaging it.
 This is often done through excessive heat styling, frequent color / chemical processing, UV exposure and the like.
-The more damage you create, the more “pores” can develop not only on the surface of your hair but also within its internal structure (think: swiss cheese).

 What are the signs of high porosity hair?